dragon-dune/dragon-dune/docs/README.md

 2. Gold is placed on that location, unless the dragon marker is at that location.
 If the dragon marker is at that location, then no gold is placed this turn.
-3. If the event card is the same color as the games current Starting Player, then the Red Dragon has attacks the territory at the top of the event discard pile (the territory where the previous event took place).
+3. If the event card is the same suit as the games current Starting Player, then the Red Dragon has attacked the territory at the top of the event discard pile (the territory where the previous event took place).
 All units and gold in that territory are lost.